Souleymane Mboup: Further understanding of HIV-2

 After the initial identification of a new type of HIV, Mboup and his team, along with the newly formed consortium, focused their research in Dakar.
 The goal of continued research between the collaborators was to understand the nature of this new type of HIV.
 Mboup and his collaborators focused on researching sex workers in Dakar over time, as this is the initial population HIV-2 had infected.
 As research capacity grew, Dakar's STD clinics and the sex workers who were treated at the clinics became an avenue for the team to test and track the progression and prevalence of the virus.
 Over time, the number of subjects involved in the consortium's research grew to include a few thousand women.
 The success of working at STD clinics and tracking sex workers was made possible by Senegal's laws surrounding sex work.
 Sex work was legalized in Senegal in 1969 and all sex workers are required to register their profession with the government and receive regular medical check ups and tests for STDs.
 Mboup's research with his collaborators from 1985 to 1993 led to the conclusion that HIV-2 is less virulent than HIV-1.
 This study was published in Science, an academic journal, in September 1994.
 Though Mboup is not attributed as an author of this study, he was a collaborator.
 Further studies through the collaboration also revealed that HIV-2 is less transmittable than HIV-1 and that women infected with HIV-2 are less likely to contract HIV-1 than those not infected.
 Mboup's collaboration on HIV studying Senegalese sex workers lasted over 25 years.
 Data collected during the collaboration not only furthered understanding of HIV, but are also used today to inform research on other infectious diseases in West Africa.

 L'Institut de Recherche en Santé, de Surveillance Épidémiologique et de Formations (IRESSEF)

 In 2017, Mboup founded IRESSEF, a public research institution.
 IRESSEF was founded to provide cutting-edge research and training in Senegal and to position Africans among some of the world's best researchers.
 The organization conducts epidemiological studies and trainings with the goal of providing accessible healthcare and developing understanding of diseases in Africa.
 IRESSEF collaborates with the Senegalese government, other institutes and governmental organizations across Africa, and Western institutions.
 Recent projects include research on HIV, Ebola, Tuberculosis, and Malaria.
+Gilead Sciences was the main sponsor, who, alongside the State of Senegal, supported Professor Souleymane Mboup to erect and equip the IRESSEF in the new city of Diamniadio.
+Gilead Sciences was involved in the implementation and funding with several trips by the Gilead Sciences delegations including John C. Martin, Clifford Samuel and Anand Reddi to facilitate the health system strengthening initiatives.